benmvp/react-workshop/src/06-submit-email-form/README.md

 }
 ```

-> NOTE: Your first thought might be to update the `EMAILS` constant, but updating it will not cause React to call `render()` like calling `setState` does.
+> NOTE: Your first thought might be to update the `EMAILS` constant with the newly added email, but updating it will not cause React to call `render()` like calling `setState` does.

 Now within `render()`, instead of rendering from `EMAILS`, we'll render from `this.state.emails`: